 A morning flight returns us to Guatemala City.
 We’ll visit the city’s infamous garbage dump from which thousands of people make a living through scavenging.
 We’ll witness some of Central America’s worst poverty, but then be inspired with a visit to a school, funded by the University of Washington, for the scavenger’s children.
 We’ll return to our hotel for some free time before celebrating our experiences at a final dinner together.

 Imprint will assist with airport transfer arrangements or post-tour planning.

 [Itinerary details & hotels subject to change]

-8 nights accommodation; All breakfasts, 1 lunch, 6 dinners; All transportation (bus, boat, plane); All tips (tour leader, local guides, drivers, boat captains, group meals, hotel staffs); Full-time services of an Imprint tour leader throughout; All entrances: Tikal; All activities: Antigua walking tour, school visit, coffee farm experience, women’s coop visit, Civil War & women’s issue discussions, boat excursions (Atitlan & Flores), Tikal guided tour, garbage dump & school excursion
+8 nights accommodation; All breakfasts, 1 lunch, 6 dinners; All transportation (bus, boat, plane); All tips (tour director, local guides, drivers, boat captains, group meals, hotel staffs); Full-time services of an Imprint tour director throughout; All entrances: Tikal; All activities: Antigua walking tour, school visit, coffee farm experience, women’s coop visit, Civil War & women’s issue discussions, boat excursions (Atitlan & Flores), Tikal guided tour, garbage dump & school excursion

 Tour participants are responsible for the cost of drinks, free-time sightseeing & meals, expenditures of a personal nature, and flight baggage overage fees.